 Your local utility is still responsible for maintaining your electric service.
-You will still call them in the event of an emergency or outage at the number provided on your bill.
+You will still call it in the event of an emergency or outage at the number provided on your bill.

 Will my energy service continue to be reliable with the new supplier?

-No matter which company you choose, you can rest assured that you will continue to receive reliable energy service.
+No matter which company you choose, you should continue to receive reliable energy service.